linxule/linxule.github.io/_portfolio/portfolio-2.md

 You can download these CSS templates here:
 * [Chicago Academic](https://linxule.github.io/files/chicago-academic.css): based on [The Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html)
+* [AMJ Academic](https://linxule.github.io/files/amj-academic.css): based on the [Academy of Management Journal Style Guide for Authors] (http://aom.org/publications/amj/styleguide/).
+The library at the University of Queensland also provides a useful [guide to AMJ referencing style](https://guides.library.uq.edu.au/amj-version-for-printing).
 * [Academic CV](https://linxule.github.io/files/academic-cv.css)
 * [Academic Peer Review](https://linxule.github.io/files/academic-review.css): based on [Academy of Management's Reviewer Guidelines](http://aom.org/annualmeeting/reviewerguidelines/), particularly the [Sample Review by Macro Editor](https://aom.org/uploadedFiles/Publications/AMJ/ReviewsbyMacroEditors.pdf).
+I also use this for reading summary/notes.

+TL;DR: Different readers demand different styles for papers and manuscripts.
+Marked 2 allows you to change styles on the fly!
+{: .notice--danger}

 ## Print and Share